 WinForms and WPF Editions:

 - The QueryBuilder.SQLFormattingOptions.UseAltNames property prescribes displaying of alternate names in the component's UI: database schema view, design pane, query columns list, etc. and determines the usage of alternate names in the SQL text returned by the QueryBuilder.FormattedSQL property.

 - The QueryBuilder.SQLGenerationOptions.UseAltNames property determines the usage of alternate names in the SQL text returned by the QueryBuilder.SQL property.

 - The QueryBuilder.BehaviourOptions.UseAltNames property prescribes displaying of alternate names in the component's UI: database schema view, design pane, query columns list, etc.

-You can also specify additional sets of SQL formatting and generation options to get different versions of SQL text by creating new instances of the SQLFormattingOptions class.
+You can also define additional sets of SQL formatting and generation options to get different versions of SQL text by creating new instances of the SQLFormattingOptions class.